 Michael Ashkin's work spans various media, including sculpture, installation, photography, video, poetry, and text.
 His work addresses issues of landscape and urbanism, specifically the intersection of subjectivity with the social, economic, and political production of space.
-His work has been exhibited at Documenta 11 (2002), the Whitney Biennial (1997), the Vienna Secession (2009), amongst others in the United States and abroad.
-His most recent photo book, Long Branch, was published in 2014.
+His work has been exhibited at Documenta 11 (2002), the Whitney Biennial (1997), the Vienna Secession (2009), among others in the U.S. and abroad.
+He has recently published three photobooks, were it not for (2019), Horizont (2018), and Long Branch (2014).
 Ashkin received a B.A. in Oriental studies from the University of Pennsylvania, an M.A. in Mideast languages and cultures from Columbia University, and holds an M.F.A. in painting and drawing from the Art Institute of Chicago.
 Prior to teaching at Cornell University he was a faculty member at SUNY Albany, Pratt Institute, SUNY Purchase, Tyler School of Art, and the International Center of Photography.

 Academic Research/Specialty Areas